2025 review and 2026 outlook: major transformations in digital technology and digital projects

 Value is no longer solely technical or functional.
 It encompasses the clarity of the message, the ability to meet concrete expectations, and the overall consistency of the experience offered.
 Digital projects are judged on their perceived usefulness as much as on their initial compliance with specifications.
 This approach changes the way priorities are defined from the outset.

-This redefinition of value is leading to a re-evaluation of overly complex or oversized projects.
+This redefinition of value leads to a re-evaluation of projects that are too complex or oversized.
 In 2025, the search for real impact takes precedence over the accumulation of features.
-Decisions are increasingly oriented toward projects that are more transparent, more targeted, and better aligned with the real needs of users.
+Decisions are increasingly oriented toward projects that are more readable, more targeted, and better aligned with the real needs of users.

 Changing expectations in terms of clarity and performance

 Performance, meanwhile, is no longer limited to technical criteria.
-It encompasses fluidity of navigation, ease of understanding, and the project's ability to fulfill its mission without friction.
+It encompasses the fluidity of user journeys, ease of understanding, and the project's ability to fulfill its mission without friction.
 In 2025, a successful project is one that simplifies, reassures, and guides.

 This shift in expectations is forcing teams to rethink their priorities.
 More and more time is being spent on structuring, prioritizing, and ensuring consistency.
 Digital technology is no longer evaluated solely on what it can do, but on how it does it.